-In this paper, we investigate the boundedness of composition operators on the Orlicz-Morrey spaces.
-We extend previous study~\cite{Hatano-Ikeda-Ishikawa-Sawano2021}, to the Orlicz-Morrey spaces in the sense of Sawano, Sugano, and Tanaka~\cite{Sawano-Sugano-Tanaka2011}.
-The Orlicz-Morrey spaces contain Lebesgue and generalized Morrey spaces~(\cite{Guliyev2009, Mizuhara1991,Nakai1994, Sawano2019}, for example) as special cases.
+In this paper, we investigate the boundedness of composition operators on the Orlicz--Morrey spaces.
+We extend previous work~\cite{Hatano-Ikeda-Ishikawa-Sawano2021} to the Orlicz--Morrey spaces in the sense of Sawano, Sugano, and Tanaka~\cite{Sawano-Sugano-Tanaka2011}.
+The Orlicz--Morrey spaces include Lebesgue and generalized Morrey spaces~(\cite{Guliyev2009, Mizuhara1991,Nakai1994, Sawano2019}) as special cases.